How Hysteroscopy is Performed

-Before the procedure, you may be given a medication to help you relax, or general anesthesia or local anesthesia may be used to block the pain.
+Before the procedure, you may be given a medication to help you relax.
+General anesthesia or local anesthesia may be used to block the pain.
 If you have general anesthesia, you will not be awake during the procedure.

 Hysteroscopy can be done in a doctor’s office or at the hospital.
 It will be scheduled when you are not having your menstrual period.
-To make the procedure easier, your health care provider may dilate (open) your cervix before your hysteroscopy.
-You may be given medication that is inserted into the cervix, or special dilators may be used.
+To make the procedure easier, your physician may dilate (open) your cervix before your hysteroscopy.
+You may be given medication that is inserted into the cervix, or a special dilator may be used.

 A speculum is first inserted into the vagina.
 The hysteroscope is then inserted and gently moved through the cervix into your uterus.
 Carbon dioxide gas or a fluid, such as saline (salt water), will be put through the hysteroscope into your uterus to expand it.
 The gas or fluid helps your doctor see the lining more clearly.
 The amount of fluid used is carefully checked throughout the procedure.
 Your health care provider can view the lining of your uterus and the openings of the fallopian tubes by looking through the hysteroscope.
 If a biopsy or other procedure is done, small instruments will be passed through the hysteroscope.